bhargavi-codes/person-details-app/README.md

 This project is a simple PHP-based application that allows users to manage personal details of multiple individuals.
 It provides functionality as:
 1.Input details through a user-friendly form.
 2.Store the data in a MySQL database.
-3.View the stored data in a structured and styled table.
+3.View the stored data in a structured and styled table

 FEATURES
+Add Multiple Persons: Users can input details such as:
+Name
+Date of birth
+Address
+Phone
-Add Multiple Persons: Users can input details such as: Name,Date of Birth,Address,Phone Number Backend Integration: All data is stored securely in a MySQL database.
+Backend Integration: All data is stored securely in a MySQL database.
 View Records: A separate page displays all stored records in a neat, tabular format.
 Scalable Design: Allows for the addition of multiple users.

    TECHNOLOGIES USED
 Frontend: HTML, CSS